microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 ![Vector Based with Query Cache Logical Flow.](./images/Text2SQL%20Query%20Cache.png "Vector Based with Query Cache Logical Flow")

+### Caching Strategy

+The cache strategy implementation is a simple way to prove that the system works.
+You can adopt several different strategies for cache population.
+Below are some of the strategies that could be used:

+- **Pre-population:** Run an offline pipeline to generate SQL queries for the known questions that you expect from the user to prevent a 'cold start' problem.
+- **Chat History Management Pipeline:** Run a real-time pipeline that logs the chat history to a database.
+Within this pipeline, analyse questions that are Text2SQL and generate the cache entry.
+- **Positive Indication System:** Only update the cache when a user positively reacts to a question e.g. a thumbs up from the UI or doesn't ask a follow up question.
+- **Always update:** Always add all questions into the cache when they are asked.
+The sample code in the repository currently implements this approach, but this could lead to poor SQL queries reaching the cache.
+One of the other caching strategies would be better production version.

 ### Comparison of Iterations
 | | Common Text2SQL Approach | Prompt Based Multi-Shot Text2SQL Approach | Vector Based Multi-Shot Text2SQL Approach | Vector Based Multi-Shot Text2SQL Approach With Query Cache |
 |-|-|-|-|-|